billyl320/mysql_toy_data/README.md

 ### professor_reviews.sql

-This code create a table named "ProfessorReviews" with these columns:
+This code creates a table named "ProfessorReviews" with these columns:

     student_id: Unique identifier for the student who submitted the review.
     professor_id: Unique identifier for the professor being reviewed.